DeKalb County DUI Lawyers

 This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
 This track is where a request for an administrative hearing in your DeKalb DUI case is submitted to the Georgia Department of Driver Services challenging the DeKalb DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration or for refusing the DeKalb DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.

-3. Properly waive your right to an administrative suspension hearing in your Cobb DUI case and have an ignition interlock installed:
+3. Properly waive your right to an administrative suspension hearing in your DeKalb DUI case and have an ignition interlock installed:

 • An Application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the DeKalb DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest) or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);